Single Channel Gas Flow

 Kirkendahl effect in Co nanoparticles

-Right: Formation of hollow core oxide shells when Co nanoparticles are heated from 150°C to 250°C in 1 bar of flowing oxygen.
+Left: Movie of the formation of hollow core oxide shells when Co nanoparticles are heated from 150°C to 250°C in 1 bar of flowing oxygen.

 Reference: H.L.
 Xin, K. Niu, D.H.
 Alsem and H. Zheng.
 “In-Situ TEM Study of Catalytic Nanoparticle Reactions in Atmospheric Pressure Gas Environment,” Microscopy & Microanalysis 19 (2013) pp. 1558.
 Abstract